 It's hard to get comfortable when you have a fever.
 Here are some tips and ideas that might help:

-Overall feeling of being completely exhausted.
+This is generally an overall feeling of being completely exhausted.
 You probably will be unable to perform daily activities.
 This exhaustion is much more pronounced than the tiredness you may feel from a cold.

 3. Aches and Pains

 One of the most common descriptions people give when they have the flu is "achy".
 Your muscles are usually very sore and moving around too much causes discomfort.
 Body aches and pains are more common with the flu than with many other illnesses.

 May be productive (producing mucous) or non-productive, but is usually a dry cough.
 If you develop a productive cough and fever, you should contact your doctor.